Julia Clarete

-Edda Giselle Rosetta Nuñez Clarette (born September 24, 1979), better known by her screen name Julia Clarete ([klaˈrɛtɛ]), is a Filipina singer, actress, television host, and performer.
-She is best known as one of the co-hosts of Eat Bulaga!, the longest actively running noontime TV show in the Philippines.
+Edda Giselle Rosetta Nuñez Clarette (born September 24, 1979), known professionally as Julia Clarete ([klaˈrɛtɛ]), is a Filipino singer, actress, and television host.
+She is best known as one of the co-hosts of Eat Bulaga!, the longest running noontime TV show in the Philippines.

 Clarete was introduced as a member of Star Circle (now Star Magic) Batch 4 in 1996.

 Personal life

-Julia is the youngest child with two older brothers; all of them studied at Casa Del Nino Montessori and attended high school in San Pedro Laguna.
+Julia is the youngest child with three older brothers; most of them studied at Casa Del Nino Montessori and attended high school in San Pedro Laguna.

 In May 2007, she gave birth to a son named Sebastian, fathered by Stephen Uy.
 She is married to Gareth McGeown, Coca-Cola’s Commercial Director for Malaysia and Singapore.

 In January 2016, Clarete, now based in Kuala Lumpur, resigned as one of the hosts of Eat Bulaga! after 10 years, due to personal reasons.
 In March 2016, she made an appearance in Eat Bulaga! and even joked about applying for a position as a cast member.